swahae/IOT_TEMP_MONITOR/README.md

 # 🌡️ Industrial Temperature & Distance IoT Monitor

-An IoT-based monitoring system using Raspberry Pi Zero 2W that measures temperature, humidity, and distance, displays the values on an LCD, and publishes sensor data to an MQTT broker for real-time monitoring using Node-RED.
+An IoT-based monitoring system using Raspberry Pi Zero 2W that measures temperature and humidity, displays the values on an LCD, and publishes sensor data to an MQTT broker for real-time monitoring using Node-RED.

 ---

 ## 📌 Project Overview

-This project collects environmental and distance data using sensors connected to a Raspberry Pi and sends the data to a cloud MQTT broker (HiveMQ Cloud).
+This project collects environmental temperature data using sensors connected to a Raspberry Pi and sends the data to a cloud MQTT broker (HiveMQ Cloud).
 The data can then be visualized in Node-RED dashboards.

 ### Features